merely-useful/py-rse/index.md

     ```

 2. When there are no files beginning with `s` and ending in `.txt`,
-or when there are no files beginning with `t` and ending in `.txt`,
+or when there are no files beginning with `t` and ending in `.txt`.

 ### Exercise \@ref(bash-basics-ex-remove-unneeded) {-}